Through Tenons Done Right With Clean Shoulders

 Through tenons announce themselves.
 Unlike their hidden counterparts, they extend completely through the mortised piece, showing end grain on the opposite face.
 When executed perfectly, they demonstrate mastery.
 When botched, they advertise inexperience.
-There’s no hiding your work here.
+There’s no hiding your work here, which is exactly why this joint separates serious woodworkers from hobbyists.

 Why Through Tenons